IBM-Cloud/docs-services/services/TestdroidCloud/index.md

    *Rotate* – device in session can be switched to portrait and landscape mode.

    *Screenshot* – Take a screenshot of device session.
-The screenshot will be shown in Taken screenshots widget next to the Interactive widget.
+The screenshot will be shown in Taken screenshots widget next to the Manual Testing widget.

-   *Device logs* - The device logs for Interactive session will show live log details next to the Interactive session widget.
+   *Device logs* - The device logs for Manual Testing session will show live log details next to the Manual Testing session widget.

 4. Stop or Restart